-No matter what your age or what subject you study, we are ready to connect you to nature!
+No matter what your age or what you are studying, we are ready to connect you to nature!

-Here is a current list of our animal programs (.docx).
-While these are designed for elementary school students, they can be adapted and refined for an older audience, so please call us if you see something you like for a different age group.
+While most programs are designed for elementary school students, they can be adapted and refined for an older audience, so please call us if you see something you like for a different age group.

-Questions about group size, where to eat lunch, and our weather policy?
-Check out this field trip information sheet (PDF) to answer most questions.
+Questions about group size, where to eat lunch, and our weather policy, etc.?
+Check out this Field Trip Guidelines to answer most questions.

 Please have alternate dates and times available when you call to book a program.
 Programs usually require 1.5 hours at Tanglewood (this generally includes a live animal presentation, a museum tour and a guided hike), or 40-50 minute live animal presentation at your location.
 If you wish to cancel, please call by 9 a.m. on the scheduled day - please note that without 24 hours' notice you will be charged for the program.
 Tanglewood does not cancel due to inclement weather, so please be sure all participants are dressed properly to explore our site for around 30 minutes in the rain/snow/heat.
 Appropriate clothing consists of sturdy boots or close-toed shoes, warm clothing, and rain gear if necessary - clothes that can get dirty!
 Upon arrival, proceed to the Nature Center Building.